antiprismca/OpenELEC-Antiprism/README.md

 **Verification of sources**

-The OpenELEC-Antiprism project uses the source code of many other open-source projects that gets downloaded from Internet during the build process.
+The OpenELEC-Antiprism project uses the source code of many other open-source projects that get downloaded from Internet during the build process.
 You should run the following shell script to verify that this source code hasn't been falsified:

         ./verify_md5.sh